danielmiessler/SecLists/Discovery/Web-Content/README.md

 Creation date: Aug 27, 2012
 No updates have been made to this wordlist since its creation.

+## Apache.fuzz.txt
+Use for: Discvering sensitive content in Apache web servers.
+Date of last update: Jan 26, 2015

 ## raft-* wordlists
 Use for: Directory and file brute-forcing leading to identification of vulnerabilities in web applications.
 Source: [Google's RAFT](https://code.google.com/archive/p/raft/)